-Members with unlimited memberships will incur an additional charge of $15 for a late cancellation and $20 for a no-show.
+Members with Platinum (unlimited) memberships will incur an additional charge of $15 for a late cancellation and $20 for a no-show.

 I’M RUNNING LATE — WILL I LOSE MY SPOT?

-It is recommended that you arrive 5-10 minutes before class so you can be getting on your reformer, preparing for classes 5 minutes before the start time.
+It is recommended that you arrive 5 minutes before class so you get your reformer and any equipment needed for the class. .
 However, we understand that life happens!
 In the case that you arrive more than 5 minutes late for class, your spot may be given to a standby client.
 If you arrive more than 10 minutes after the start time, you will not be allowed entry for your safety and the experience of all clients.